Archie9010/battleship/README.md

 ## Credits

-* The inspiration for this project came from W3School, oyutubr videos.
+* The inspiration for this project came from W3School and Youtube videos.

 ### Code